mahmoudmyusuf/PowerBI-Highlights/DAX/Advanced-Formulas/Filtering-DAXs.md

 ### **Key Features:**
 ✅ Used to modify the existing filter context.
-- **In Previous DAX**: The final result only includes "Office Supplies", ignoring any previous category selections.
+   **In Previous DAX**: The final result only includes "Office Supplies", ignoring any previous category selections. <br>
 ✅ Can be combined with other filters like `FILTER`, `ALL`, `ALLSELECTED`, etc.
 ✅ **Filters the entire table** where `Category = "Electronics"` and `Quantity > 5`.
 ✅ **Fast** because it applies column-level filtering.